ramm777/ramm777/README.md

 ---

 Hello, guys!
-I'm a Scientist in Machine Learning and Computational Science.
-Over the past 5 years, I've specialized in creating machine-learning products for the biotech and oil and gas industries.
-I love the intersection between science and real-world problems.
-I typically work on private repositories, but here are a few standout projects we've published.
+I'm a Scientist and Engineer in Machine Learning and Computational Science.
+Please see my portfolio, I typically work on private repositories, but here are a few standout projects we've published here and in journals.
 Email: 77777aidan@gmail.com

 ## Project 1: AI Agent Doctor with RAG based on Verified Scientific Data using n8n.
 Here, I create AI Doctor Agent (chatbot) that uses only scientifically verified data from British Healthcare (NHS) website using n8n for rapid prototyping of AI agents.
 It is providing 24/7 access to reliable medical information for questions about symptoms and conditions, helping healthcare professionals, patients and students quickly reference medical guidelines and protocols.